Skip to main content

 The Principle

-Loose dependency resolution doesn't mean your dependency graph is correct.
-It means your mistakes happen to work. pnpm's strict mode is a linter for your package.json: it catches what you forgot to declare before production does.
+Loose dependency resolution doesn't mean your dependency graph is correct; it just means your mistakes happen to work for now. pnpm's strict mode is really a linter for your package.json: it catches what you forgot to declare before production gets the chance to.